James Sibree: Early life and career

-Born in 1836 in Hull, England to the Congregational minister, Rev. James Sibree, and Martha Goode Aston, he attended Hull Collegiate School and apprenticed as a civil engineer at the Local Board of Health in Hull from 1859 to 1863.
+Born on 14 April 1836 in Hull, England, to a Congregational minister, Rev. James Sibree, and Martha Goode Aston, he attended Hull Collegiate School and apprenticed as a civil engineer at the Local Board of Health in Hull from 1859 to 1863.
 In 1863, he travelled to Antananarivo, Madagascar after being assigned by the London Missionary Society (LMS) to oversee the architecture of four large stone churches, each of which was dedicated as a memorial to a recent martyr.
 The churches were located at Ambatonakanga, Ambohipotsy, Andohalo, and Manjakaray.
 Along with the churches, he was also involved with the construction of other mission buildings before returning to England in 1867.
 Upon his return, he studied for the Congregational ministry at Spring Hill College in the Moseley area of Birmingham, England from 1868 until 1870.
 During that time, he acted as a deputator for the LMS.
 In 1870, he was ordained in Hull and got married.

 He returned as a LMS missionary to Madagascar in 1870, taking up residence in Ambohimanga and establishing the first country station there.
 From that station, he managed the mission work operating outside the capital.
 He was selected as an LMS delegate to help revise the Malagasy Bible in 1873.
 In 1874, he joined the LMS delegation on a trip to Antsihanaka province, and embarked on another mission-related journey to south-eastern Madagascar in 1876.
 Later that year he moved to Antananarivo to teach at theological college.

 In 1877, he left Madagascar due to "difficulties with the government."
 For the next two years, he did deputation work for the LMS in England.
 In 1879, he was appointed to South India to superintend the high school run by LMS at Vizagapatam.
 While there, his wife's health deteriorated, forcing them to return in 1880 to England, in which he continued deputation work until 1883.
 Returning to Madagascar, he continued missionary work along with his wife and became the principal at the theological college.
 Preceding the French invasion of Madagascar in 1895, he was a vocal advocate of Malagasy independence, insisting the LMS in England adopt the same stance.
 When his wife's health once again deteriorated in 1915, he retired from his position at the theological college and returned to England.
 The following year he resigned from mission work, though he continued deputation work for both the LMS and Bible Society throughout the 1920s.
 During his career, he was a contemporary of the French naturalist Alfred Grandidier.